 Digital programs

-Interactive online Science programs to connect your students with animals.
+Free and interactive online workshops that connect your students with animals.

-Teachers and students are invited to join free online 30-minute workshops throughout the year.
-These programs support the VELYDF and Victorian Curriculum and are available to all schools and early childhood services.
-To support the workshop each program comes with a free digital teaching resource, which includes lesson plans and classroom activities.
+You and your students are invited to join free 30-minute online workshops.
+Supporting the VELYDF and Victorian Curriculum, digital programs are available to all schools and early childhood services.

 10.00 - 10.30am